 Watch how to make the salad

-Chicken Caesar Pasta Salad FAQs
+Chicken Caesar pasta salad FAQs

-You sure can.
-That’s one of the best things about this recipe.
-It actually tastes even better after a few hours once the flavors have had time to mingle!
 If you’re serving this to guests or taking it along to a potluck, I recommend adding the crispy chickpeas just before serving (this will ensure they stay crispy).

-I find it keeps well for up to five days in the fridge.
 Unlike Romaine, the kale doesn’t wilt, and the chickpeas will stay crispy for at least 24 hours (or longer if stored separately and sprinkled on just before serving!)

 Absolutely!
-Just leave out the chicken and either double the crispy chickpeas or add grilled tofu or another plant-based alternative for your protein.
-The salad is hearty enough to hold its own without meat.
+Just leave out the chicken and bacon, and either double the crispy chickpeas or add grilled tofu or another plant-based alternative for your protein.

 Like this recipe?
 Try these Caesar-inspired ideas next